jonathansick/sickvim/README.md

 Installation
 ------------

-This project can be cloned as your .vim directory and the relevant dotfiles are linked into the home directory.
+This project can be cloned as your `~.vim` directory and the relevant dotfiles are linked into the home directory.

-1. git clone git://github.com/jonathansick/sickvim.git ~/.vim
+1. `git clone git://github.com/jonathansick/sickvim.git ~/.vim`
-2. ln -s ~/.vim/vimrc ~/.vimrc
+2. `ln -s ~/.vim/vimrc ~/.vimrc`
-3. ln -s ~/.vim/gvimrc ~/.gvimrc
+3. `ln -s ~/.vim/gvimrc ~/.gvimrc`
-4. git submodule update --init
+4. `git submodule update --init`
-5. cd ~/.vim/bundle/command-t; rake make
+5. `cd ~/.vim/bundle/command-t; rake make`

-Since plugins are submodules, they can be updating by issuing `git pull` within their respective directories in `bundle/`.
+Since plugins are submodules, they can be updated by issuing `git pull` within their respective directories in `bundle/`.

 Adding plugins
 --------------

 Additional plugins can be installed via the procedure

-1. git submodule add url ~/.vim/bundle/command-t
+1. `git submodule add bundle_url ~/.vim/bundle/yourbundlename`
-2. git submodule init
+2. `git submodule init`

 In the ~/.vim/.gitmodules, it is useful add the line